 - Can stress cause pancreatitis?

-- Can i take ibuprofen after gastric bypass?
+- Can you eat corn after a gastric bypass?

-- Can you eat salad after gastric bypass?
+- Can i eat pineapple after gastric bypass?

 - Can a roux en y gastric bypass be reversed?